GAP (NYSE:GPS) Releases FY 2022 Earnings Guidance

 GAP (NYSE:GPS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.30-$0.60 for the period, compared to the consensus estimate of $1.34.
 The company issued revenue guidance of -.

-A number of analysts have recently weighed in on the stock.
-The Goldman Sachs Group reduced their price target on shares of GAP from $20.00 to $14.00 and set a neutral rating for the company in a research note on Friday, April 22nd.
-Barclays lowered shares of GAP from an equal weight rating to an underweight rating and reduced their price target for the stock from $17.00 to $13.00 in a research note on Friday, April 1st.
-Citigroup reduced their price target on shares of GAP from $8.00 to $7.00 in a research note on Friday, May 27th.
-Cowen reduced their price target on shares of GAP from $16.00 to $12.00 and set a market perform rating for the company in a research note on Tuesday, May 31st.
-Finally, Guggenheim reduced their price target on shares of GAP to $18.00 in a research note on Friday, May 27th.
-Eight analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, GAP currently has an average rating of Hold and a consensus target price of $12.59.
+Several brokerages have recently weighed in on GPS.
+JPMorgan Chase & Co. lowered GAP from a neutral rating to an underweight rating and cut their price objective for the company from $11.00 to $9.00 in a report on Friday, May 27th.
+Cowen cut their price objective on GAP from $16.00 to $12.00 in a report on Tuesday, May 31st.
+Cowen cut their price objective on GAP from $16.00 to $12.00 and set a market perform rating for the company in a report on Tuesday, May 31st.
+Wells Fargo & Company cut their price objective on GAP from $20.00 to $16.00 and set an overweight rating for the company in a report on Friday, May 27th.
+Finally, Daiwa Capital Markets lowered GAP from a neutral rating to an underperform rating and set a $13.75 target price on the stock. in a research report on Wednesday, March 9th.
+Eight investment analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average price target of $12.59.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 27th.
-Shareholders of record on Wednesday, July 6th will be paid a $0.15 dividend.
-The ex-dividend date of this dividend is Tuesday, July 5th.
-This represents a $0.60 annualized dividend and a yield of 5.54%.
-GAP’s dividend payout ratio is presently -285.71%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 27th.
+Shareholders of record on Wednesday, July 6th will be given a $0.15 dividend.
+The ex-dividend date is Tuesday, July 5th.
+This represents a $0.60 dividend on an annualized basis and a yield of 5.93%.
+GAP’s payout ratio is -285.71%.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Parametric Portfolio Associates LLC increased its stake in GAP by 6.3% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 1,813,988 shares of the apparel retailer’s stock valued at $32,017,000 after buying an additional 106,730 shares during the period.
-Rhumbline Advisers increased its stake in GAP by 54.9% in the 1st quarter.
-Rhumbline Advisers now owns 535,779 shares of the apparel retailer’s stock valued at $7,544,000 after buying an additional 189,872 shares during the period.
-American International Group Inc. increased its stake in GAP by 470.4% in the 1st quarter.
-American International Group Inc. now owns 360,438 shares of the apparel retailer’s stock valued at $5,075,000 after buying an additional 297,247 shares during the period.
-Weiss Multi Strategy Advisers LLC bought a new stake in GAP in the first quarter worth approximately $915,000.
-Finally, US Bancorp DE grew its position in GAP by 34.9% in the first quarter.
-US Bancorp DE now owns 12,100 shares of the apparel retailer’s stock worth $170,000 after acquiring an additional 3,132 shares in the last quarter.
-Hedge funds and other institutional investors own 58.23% of the company’s stock.
+Several institutional investors have recently bought and sold shares of GPS.
+Covestor Ltd raised its stake in shares of GAP by 208.4% during the 1st quarter.
+Covestor Ltd now owns 6,923 shares of the apparel retailer’s stock worth $97,000 after purchasing an additional 4,678 shares in the last quarter.
+US Bancorp DE increased its holdings in shares of GAP by 34.9% during the 1st quarter.
+US Bancorp DE now owns 12,100 shares of the apparel retailer’s stock worth $170,000 after acquiring an additional 3,132 shares during the last quarter.
+Weiss Multi Strategy Advisers LLC acquired a new position in shares of GAP during the 1st quarter worth approximately $915,000.
+American International Group Inc. increased its holdings in shares of GAP by 470.4% during the 1st quarter.
+American International Group Inc. now owns 360,438 shares of the apparel retailer’s stock worth $5,075,000 after acquiring an additional 297,247 shares during the last quarter.
+Finally, Rhumbline Advisers grew its holdings in GAP by 54.9% in the 1st quarter.
+Rhumbline Advisers now owns 535,779 shares of the apparel retailer’s stock valued at $7,544,000 after buying an additional 189,872 shares in the last quarter.
+Institutional investors own 58.23% of the company’s stock.

 The Gap, Inc operates as an apparel retail company.
 The company offers apparel, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, and Athleta brands.
 Its products include denim, tees, fleece, and khakis; eyewear, jewelry, shoes, handbags, and fragrances; and fitness and lifestyle products for use in yoga, training, sports, travel, and everyday activities for women and girls.